seansom/python-yt_downloader/README.md

 - GUI may freeze while fetching the YouTube video or when compiling

 - if an Unknown Error occurs, you can see more details at the console

+- if a video resolution is not available for download, it will automatically download highest resolution available